3846masa/blurhash-sw/README.md

 ### The easiest way

-Set the BlurHash URL as background-image.
+Set the BlurHash URL as `background-image`.

-:warning: The BlurHash URL will be available after the ServiceWorker is ready.
-Therefore, it will not work properly the first time you access the site.
+You should encode the BlurHash hash contained in the URL.

 ```html
 <img